Barbara has spent over 40 years writing poems, lyrics, and sayings for cards and interpreting the meanings and messages in songs.

 This song will make you cry.

-The song is a message from dad trying to help his son understand that the trials in life don't have to define him and that he'll be ok.
+The song is a message from a dad trying to help his son understand that life trials don't have to define him and that he'll be ok.
 He's encouraging him to be secure in the journey.

 How can I try to explain, when I do he turns away again